ProMedi24-1/HordeSurvivalGame/README.md

 ## Installation 🕹️

-Get the latest release from the releases category
+Get the latest release from the releases category.

 **Supported plattforms:**
 - 🪟 Windows